Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 8. New device object in C8Y will be deleted

      The new device is not needed anymore.
-However data that was send to the platform between connecting the new device and completly replacing the device will be lost and not migrated.
+However data that was send to the platform between connecting the new device and completely replacing the device will be lost and not migrated.

      ```shell
      DELETE /inventory/managedObjects/{internalID_new_device}